15 Different Types of Forging Tools and Their Uses

 10. Tong

-For many professional blacksmiths, tongs are among the different types of forging tools they use daily.
-The primary purpose of a tong is to hold an object securely while they strike it with another thing, typically a hammer.
+The primary purpose of a tong is to hold an object securely while striking it with another tool, typically a hammer.

 Tongs come in many different styles and shapes to best suit whatever you need to do at that moment.
-Some tongs will allow you to grip onto an object to move it closer or farther away from your forge as required.

-These types are typically called live-hand tongs.
+These types are typically called live hand tongs.
 Another type of tong that is more common among professionals is ratchet-grip tongs; these allow you to work continuously on pieces such as horseshoes and nails by moving them forward with each stroke, increasing your production exponentially.

 11. Chisel